 - Specify the warehouse where the data is to be backed up:

 - If Use relative path checkbox has been set up, the path will be set against in the root directory, where the WordPress is installed.

 - If Use relative path checkbox has been off, the full path to the disk root should be specified in the Warehouse field.

 - If the checkbox has been set up, then the backup path must be specified in the Warehouse field against the root directory, where the WordPress is installed.

 - If the checkbox has been off, then the backup path must be specified in the Warehouse field against the disk root.

 Step 4: Creating the backup

 After you have selected the cloud storage and have specified all the settings, click Start Backup.
 Wait while your site is being backed up.
-It can take a while if your website is large.
-It depends on your site and hosting how much time will take the process.
+It can take some time if your website is large.
+It depends on your site and hosting, how long the process will take.
 While WordPress plugin is backing up your website, you are not able to create another backup.